Pedja3/Bike-Tours-Laravel/README.md

 - CRUD operations for tours using Eloquent ORM and database migrations
 - User authentication (registration, login, logout)
 - Tour filtering by difficulty (easy, medium, hard)
-- Contact form with message storage in the database
+- Contact form with message storage in the database and automatic user confirmation emails
 - Browse all tours
 - Tour search functionality
 - Tour comments and ratings